ImShortDog/MCPE-Crates/README.md

-Minecraft Crate System
+**Crate System for Minecraft Bedrock**

-This project is a Crate System for Minecraft Bedrock Edition, allowing players to open crates and receive rewards using keys.
-The system utilizes the @minecraft/server and @minecraft/server-ui modules to handle crate interactions and UI elements.
+This is a Crate System for Minecraft Bedrock, written in JavaScript using the @minecraft/server and @minecraft/server-ui APIs.
+Players can open different types of crates using specific keys and receive rewards.
 Features

-Multiple Crate Types: Common, Uncommon, Rare, Epic, and Legendary crates.

-Key-Based Access: Players need specific keys to open crates.

-UI Selection Menu: Players can choose which crate to open via a dropdown menu.

-Inventory Check: Ensures players have at least three empty slots before opening a crate.

-Custom Sound Effects: Plays sounds when interacting with crates.

-Reward System: Players receive randomized rewards from the crate.

-Setup & Installation

-Ensure you have a Minecraft Bedrock world with scripting API enabled.

-Install the required dependencies:

-import { world, system } from "@minecraft/server";
-import { ActionFormData, ModalFormData } from "@minecraft/server-ui";

-Add the provided scripts to your project.

-Modify crate locations and key names as needed.

-Usage

-Right-click (interact) with an Ender Chest at the specified location (x: 68, y: 1, z: 30) to open the Crate Menu.

-Select a crate from the dropdown.

-If the player has the required key and enough empty inventory slots, they will receive rewards.

-File Structure

-/minecraft-crate-system
-│── class.js         # Crate system logic
-│── functions.js     # Utility functions (getScore, removeScore, grabCrateItems, sounds)
-│── script.js        # Main interaction and event handling
-│── README.md        # Documentation

-Crate Configuration

-Modify the crate setup in script.js:

-const uncommonCrate = new createCrate(`Uncommon Crate`, {x: 68, y: 1, z: 28}, `uncommonkey`);
-const commonCrate = new createCrate(`Common Crate`, {x: 68, y: 1, z: 30}, `commonkey`);
-const rareCrate = new createCrate(`Rare Crate`, {x: 68, y: 1, z: 32}, `rarekey`);
-const epicCrate = new createCrate(`Epic Crate`, {x: 68, y: 1, z: 34}, `epickey`);
-const legendaryCrate = new createCrate(`Legendary Crate`, {x: 68, y: 1, z: 36}, `legendarykey`);

-Adjust the coordinates and key names as needed.
+   + Crate Selection UI: Players interact with an Ender Chest to open a crate selection menu.

+   + Custom Crate Classes: Each crate has its own name, location, and required key.

+   + Key Checking: Players must have the required key to open a crate.

+   + Inventory Slot Requirement: Requires at least 3 empty slots to prevent overflow.

+   + Custom Sounds & Messages: Audio and text feedback enhance the player experience.

+   + Reward Distribution: Players receive randomized rewards from the crate.

+**This system includes five types of crates:**

+   + 🟢 Uncommon Crate (uncommonkey)

+   + 🟡 Common Crate (commonkey)

+   + 🔵 Rare Crate (rarekey)

+   + 🟣 Epic Crate (epickey)

+   + 🟠 Legendary Crate (legendarykey)

+Setup & Usage

+   + Install & Configure

+        Ensure your Minecraft Bedrock world has scripting enabled.

+        Place this script inside your server's add-ons folder.

+   + Interacting with the Crate System

+        Players interact with an Ender Chest (x: 68, y: 1, z: 30).

+        A UI menu appears, displaying available crates and key counts.

+        Players can select a crate and attempt to open it.

+   + How Rewards Work

+        If the player has a key and at least 3 empty inventory slots:

+            The key is removed.

+            Rewards are given from the crate’s loot pool.

+        Otherwise, an error message is displayed.

+**Code Overview**
+createCrate Class

+Handles crate interactions:

+   + openCrate(player): Checks conditions and gives rewards.

+   + hasKey(player): Verifies if the player has the required key.

+   + removeKey(player): Deducts a key upon opening a crate.

+   + giveRewards(player): Distributes rewards based on crate type.

+UI System

+   + viewCrates(player): Displays the crate selection menu using ModalFormData.

+   + Dropdown Options: Shows crate names along with the number of keys the player owns.

 Dependencies

-Minecraft Bedrock Edition with scripting enabled

-@minecraft/server
+   + @minecraft/server

-@minecraft/server-ui
+   + @minecraft/server-ui

-License

-This project is free to use and modify.
-Attribution is appreciated but not required.

-Contact

-For any issues or suggestions, feel free to open an Issue or create a Pull Request on GitHub!